Tertiary Access Payment (TAP) 010-20111938

 Overview of the Tertiary Access Payment (TAP)

-The TAP assists eligible students with the cost of relocating to undertake tertiary study in the year immediately following the completion of year 12 (or equivalent qualification) with no gap year.
+The TAP assists eligible students with the costs of relocating to undertake tertiary study in the year immediately following completion of year 12 (or equivalent qualification).

 Students can lodge TAP claims:

-• from 1 January to 31 December in the calendar year they commence their tertiary course, and
+- from 1 January to 31 December in the calendar year they start their tertiary course, and

 A student can lodge a claim for the TAP: